Blake Little is an award-winning Los Angeles-based photographer best known for his honest and intimate portraiture.

 Some of his corporate clients are Sony Pictures, Warner Brothers, Paramount Pictures, Twentieth Century Fox, Simon &Schuster, Penguin Random House, and Virgin Atlantic.
 Little’s portraiture has been featured in The London Times Magazine, Entertainment Weekly, People Magazine, Time, Los Angeles Magazine and ESPN the Magazine.

-In 2012, Little received an art grant from the Canadian Rural Development Organization to photograph contemporary western culture in Alberta, Canada.
-The resulting exhibition, New West traveled throughout western Canada from 2012-2015.
+In 2012, Little received a grant from the Canadian Rural Development Organization to photograph contemporary western culture in Alberta, Canada.
+The resulting exhibition, New West traveled throughout western Canada from 2012-2019.

-His 2014 museum exhibition Blake Little: Photographs from the Gay Rodeo 1988-1992 was curated by the Eiteljorg Museum in Indianapolis and traveled to museum exhibitions in Tucson, St. Louis, Kansas City, Salinas, Rapid City and San Diego in the following years and continues to travel today.
+His 2014 museum exhibition Blake Little: Photographs from the Gay Rodeo 1988-1992 was curated by the Eiteljorg Museum in Indianapolis and traveled to museum exhibitions in Seattle, Tucson, St. Louis, Kansas City, Portland, Tulsa and San Diego in the following years and continues to travel today.

 2374 Creston Drive